sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To send a running process into background, use ``Control+Z`` to stop the process first and type ``bg`` to run it in background.

 ## Bioinformatics Programs
+**Tips**
+- For learning a program, read the official article about how the program works, and then read the manual for the command for running the program.

 ### SPAdes
 For official website, go to [SPAdes](https://cab.spbu.ru/software/spades/).